 We will compare static analysis against symbolic execution: a software testing technique that substitutes normal inputs into a program for symbolic values.
 This lets a symbolic executor model the program’s dynamic runtime behavior, simulating the paths of execution the program could take under different user-input conditions.
 Symbolic execution can be used to explore a set of possible states the program can be in, determining if any of these states are vulnerable, behave in an undefined manner, or violate memory safety.

-The symbolic executor we will be experimenting with is the ObjectSecurity OT.AI Platform.
-OT.AI uses symbolic execution to explore, detect, and report vulnerable program states.
-Like Cppcheck and Snyk, OT.AI can find array index out of bounds exceptions (also called CWE-129: Improper Validation of Array Index).
+The symbolic executor we will be experimenting with is ObjectSecurity’s BinLens (Formerly ObjectSecurity OT.AI Platform).
+BinLens uses symbolic execution to explore, detect, and report vulnerable program states.
+Like Cppcheck and Snyk, BinLens can find array index out of bounds exceptions (also called CWE-129: Improper Validation of Array Index).

 Samples